Tardsquad/tardsquad-discord-bot/README.md

 poetry install
 ```

-* Set up envionment.
-We must make sure to only use the staging envionment so that our local runs don't endup in production the server.
+* Set up environment.
+We must make sure to only use the staging environment so that our local runs don't end up on the production server.
 Fetch the bot token from the bot tab in the [tardsquad-discord-bot-staging](https://discord.com/developers/applications/921085762190057532/bot) application in the Discord developer portal.
-Either set this as as an envionmental variable together with the guild (server name), or more preffered in the git-ignored `.env` file in the project directory:
+Either set this as an environmental variable together with the guild (server name), or more preferred in the git-ignored `.env` file in the project directory:
 ```shell
 echo "DISCORD_TOKEN=the-token" > .env
 ```